Kartsaa/PB_Rework/Update.md

 New weapons:
 - SCAR-L, G36K, PzF3 & Famas thanks to Aegis Team
-- EF88, C8, C9A2 thanks to Toadie2k/NiArms
+- EF88, C8, C9A2, HK417 thanks to Toadie2k/NiArms
 - C7 thanks to Mac and Task Force Canada
 - K2 and K2C1 thanks to withered maple

+New gear:

+- Opsrey Vests, ported from Arma 2

 GenericNames config for following countries:
 - Belgium